SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Applejack knocked on Fluttershy's cottage door.

-Fluttershy answered the door with a warm welcome.
-"Hello."
+Fluttershy answered the door with a warm, "Hello."

 "Fluttershy, I need your help."